SocialGouv/onvs/README.md

 - SENTRY_TOKEN token to allow sourcemaps
 - MATOMO_URL URL to your piwik instance
 - MATOMO_SITE_ID site id on piwik instance
+- MAIL_HOST Mailing server config
+- MAIL_PORT
+- MAIL_USERNAME
+- MAIL_PASSWORD
+- MAIL_USE_TLS defaults to true
+- MAIL_FROM email sender
+- MAIL_TO email recipients as a comma separated string
+- REPORT_EMAIL_CRON the cron-like configuration for email reporting

 The easiest solution to set the variables, is to populate the `.env` file at root of the project.
 See the `.env.sample`file for example of this.